A story of violent faith, from the beginnings of Mormonism to some of its modern-day repercussions.

-Suspicion falls on the brothers-in-law of the murdered mother and child.
-Disturbingly, Ron and Dan Lafferty claim God told them to carry out the killings in his name.
+When Brenda and Erica Lafferty are murdered, suspicion falls on the brothers-in-law of the murdered mother and child.
+Then brothers Ron and Dan claim God told them to carry out the killings in his name.

 He illustrates this through the history of the Church of Jesus Christ of Latter-day Saints.
 He covers its creation in the 1820s, its persecution, and its continued struggles within and against the modern world.

 As religions go, Mormonism seems made for Krakauer’s brand of investigative journalism.
-Polygamy is a huge source of tension within the church’s various sects and split-offs.
+Polygamy is a huge source of tension within the church’s various sects.
 However, Krakauer uncovers other more troubling allegations, including incest, paedophilia and abuse.

 Under the Banner of Heaven is a fascinating book told in a compelling style.
 However, its stark and cynical subject matter is no light read.

 “Between 1840 and 1844 God instructed the prophet to marry some forty women.
 Most were shocked and revolted when Joseph revealed what the Lord had in mind for them.
 Several were still pubescent girls, such as fourteen-year-old Helen Mar Kimball.”Under the Banner of Heaven